 • in the name of the claimant or beneficiary (if claiming for a trust).

-If you do nothing within 90 days, your compensation application is withdrawn.
+You’re not obliged to accept an offer from us.
+If you do nothing within 90 days, your offer will expire, and your compensation application will be considered withdrawn.

 The law allows us to change or cancel the offer if we find: